 Making soup at home is a great way to get plenty of vegetables in your diet in the most delicious way.

-It is an excellent way to use up any leftover vegetables, or produce that is looking a bit too tired for the dinner table
+Making this soup is an excellent way to use up any leftover vegetables, or produce that is looking a bit too tired for the dinner table

 Lentil Soup – Warming, Filling, Nutritious